 AI Fairness for People with Disabilities - overview

-In the AI Fairness for People with Disabilities project, we are exploring the use of these tools to reveal bias and improve fairness for people with disabilities.
-People with disabilities are not a homogeneous group and each individual may have unique characteristics, so even with diverse, unbiased training data, inequalities could still exist.
+However, people with disabilities are not a homogeneous group and each individual may have unique characteristics, so even with diverse, unbiased training data, inequalities could still exist.
 Machine learning models are optimized for good performance on typical cases, often at the expense of unusual or ‘outlier’ cases.
 Fairness will only happen with conscious attention to fairness, and may require new or hybrid methods, to better accommodate outlier individuals.

-- Exploring key use cases and questions.
+- Key use cases and questions.
 In October 2018 we hosted a Workshop on AI Fairness for People with Disabilities, bringing together individuals with disabilities, advocates, AI experts and accessibility researchers.
 Read an overview of the workshop.